 Since then Teacher in a Box has partnered with several not-for profit organisations and the educational content continues to grow

-Thank you to Dr Louise North for the above article that she reported in 2015.
+Thank you to Dr Louise North for the above article reported in 2015.
 Jeanette takes up the story from there.

 Some of these schools were revisited again 2 years later and it was found the schools that had embraced the technology and integrated the enhanced learning in their curriculum had performed exceptionally well in the national exams and the teachers remained overwhelmingly in support of it.
 This was all that we had hoped for.